nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 To add a new X-Road member, follow these steps.
-1. On the Members tab, click Add member.
+1. In the Members tab, click Add member.
 2. In the window that opens, enter the member's information and click Add.
 The new member appears in the list of members.

 ## 7.2 Viewing the Member Details